eram/kiss.ts/README.md

 1. Docker Containers - a SW packager and a virtualization layer that simplifies delivery and lower the cost of running a product \[Docker]

-A bit into details of the toolset - -

-__Dev Suite__
-1. NodeJS
-1. TypeScript
-1. ReactJS
-1. Koa Server
+Ok, we will need some extra tools and libraries around the core to go for a large-scale developement and deployment operations:

+__Additional Libraries and Tools__
-1. Jest - easy library for JavaScript Unit testing in test-first approach with code coverage built-in.
-[Facebook]
+1. Jest - easy library for JavaScript Unit-testing with test-first approach and code-coverage built-in. \[Facebook]
 1. Cucumber - a structured language to write automated integrated test in business requirements terms.
 1. Artillery - An easy-to-use load testing toolkit.
 Make sure your app scalabls, performant & resilient under high load.
 1. Selenium WDIO -

-__DevOps and Infrastructure Suite__
-1. PostgreSQL
-1. Docker
 1. Docker Swarm - easy-to-use orchestrators and cluster management, on any cloud infra \[Docker]
 1. PM2 / PMX - cluster mamanger for Node, includes watchdog, auto scale-up/down, log mgmt, perfromance counters and JMX-like console.
 1. VS Code - IDE \[Microsoft]